CorfuDB/CorfuDB/README.md

 in file named 0.aux.
 0.aux is an XML file; you may look at scripts/0.aux for an example.
 It is pretty self explanatory.

-**To run corfu, you must have the file 0.aux in your classpath**.
+To run corfu, you must have the **file 0.aux in your classpath**.

-**The file and simplelogger.properties in your classpath controls your logging options**.
+The file and **simplelogger.properties in your classpath** controls your logging options.

 Each storage unit is started by running

-       java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> -drivename <drivename> [-recover]
+>    java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> -drivename <drivename> [-recover]

 Another option is to run in-memory, without persistence:

-	       java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> <-rammode>
+>	java com.microsoft.corfu.sunit.CorfuUnitServerImpl -unit <unit num> <-rammode>

 the sequencer is run by

-	java com.microsoft.corfu.sequencer.CorfuSequencerImpl
+>	java com.microsoft.corfu.sequencer.CorfuSequencerImpl

-The file scripts/runcorfu.ps1 contains a powershell script that automatically deploys corfu, based on the configuration description in 0.aux .
-Run 'runcorfu.ps1' to make sure any updates you introduce to binaries or to 0.aux are copied to all of the deployed machines.
+The file `scripts/runcorfu.ps1` contains a powershell script that automatically deploys CORFU, based on the configuration description in `0.aux`.

 ========
 Eclipse installation guidelines:
 ================================================================
-CORFU uses maven for building: mvn install should build
+CORFU uses maven for building, simply type on a command line:
+> mvn install

 To import CORFU into Eclipse do:

-File -> Import -> Genereal -> Existing Project into Workspace -> Next
+- File -> Import -> Genereal -> Existing Project into Workspace -> Next

-then point the file-browset to the root of the CORFU hierarchy (where .project sits).
+- point the file-browser to the root of the CORFU hierarchy (where `.project `sits).

-Eclipse should be able to automatically build CORFU
+(Eclipse should then be able to automatically build CORFU.)